Austin Riley Player Props: Braves vs. Tigers

 Austin Riley At The Plate

-- Riley has had an RBI in 24 games this season (36.4%), including eight multi-RBI outings (12.1%).
-He has also driven in three or more of his team's runs in one contest.
+- In 36.4% of his games this season, Riley has had at least one RBI.
+He's picked up more than one in 12.1% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.